 Focusing on regional and international artistic heritage and cultural traditions, the Rourke Art Gallery Museum includes a permanent collection of pieces from artists such as Andy Warhol and Leonard Baskin, as well as temporary exhibitions from new and established artists.

 The Spirit Room includes a gallery with works created by local artists, such as paintings, photographs and calligraphy, and offers classes in dance, yoga, meditation and tai chi.
 In addition, the venue provides studio space for artists, hosts literary events and concerts, and features other special events.

 Downtown art galleries Gallery 4, Ltd. and Ecce, both located on Broadway Avenue, enrich Fargo's artsy types.
 Founded in 1975, Gallery 4 Ltd. features original paintings, drawings and sculptures created by local artists.
 Ecce, a community arts center, showcases the works of local and regional artists and offers yoga classes.

-To enjoy a Broadway show, look no further than the Gate City Bank Theatre, located inside the Fargodome.
+To enjoy a Broadway series show, look no further than the Gate City Bank Theatre, located inside the Fargodome.
 Shows such as Rent, Cats and The Sound of Music have been performed at the theater, as well as a variety of popular entertainers including Lorie Line and Mannheim Steamroller.